-NH currently has 218 certified technicians.
-We support and try to maintain this number in 4 ways:
+NH currently has 196 certified technicians.
+Support continues to maintain this number in 4 ways:

-- 1. We conduct at least 3 certification classes / grant period.
-We usually do more.
-There will be at least 30 new technicians trained this upcoming grant cycle. - 2.
-We provide training sessions called CEU Update classes to certified technicians to assist them with their recertification requirements.
-We will do at least 5 of these trainings this coming grant period. - 3.
-We provide assistance with required seat sign-offs either in person or remotely.
+- 1. To conduct at least 3 certification classes during the FFY 2022 grant period.
+This grant period (2021/2022) 5 classes are planned to be conducted.
+There will be at least 40 new technicians trained this grant cycle. - 2.
+To provide training sessions called CEU Update classes to certified technicians to assist them with their recertification requirements.
+At least 5 of these trainings shall be conducted this coming grant period. - 3.
+To provide assistance with required seat sign-offs either in person or remotely.
 This is important to the program due to the limited number of public seat check events going on currently due to Covid-19.
 Technicians need this sign-off for recertification. - 4.
-We help technicians pay for their recertification if needed.
+To help technicians pay for their recertification if needed.